bojana-petroska/organize_than_cook/README.md

 - #### *Recipe Scaling:*

   - Adjust ingredient quantities based on the number of servings required.
 For example, scale a recipe for 4 servings up to 8 servings easily.

+- #### *Turn on cooking mode:*

+  - When this mode is turned on, the screen doesn't go into sleep mode.

 - #### *Responsive Design:*